tancehao/reimplement-leveldb-in-rust/README.md

 ## Features
 * Search tired levels(L0 currently) in parellel;
 * Gather writes from multiple threads at the same time into a single wal;
-* User-defined hooks for various events: compaction, data insertion, version changes and etc.
+* Metrics and prometheus exporter;
+* MVCC enabled.

 ## Plans
 * Support the async feature: provide the async versions of each interface;